SAD NOTE: We lost this wonderful eastern North Carolina treasure in 2018 to a devastating fire.

 When I asked what was for desert, the waitress told me they had Chocolate Pie, Lemon Pie and Coconut pie made right there in the kitchen; she added that they had pecan pie too, but it was frozen.
 That let me know exactly what not to order.
 Their chocolate pie has gotten rave reviews.

-The Cypress Grill has been written up in the New York Times, Southern Living, Smithsonian Magazine, Christian Science Monitor and Our State.
-Jan and Michael Stern, writers for Gourmet magazine praised the Cypress Grill on National Public Radio’s Splendid Table, just for starters.
+The Cypress Grill has been written up in the New York Times, Southern Living, Smithsonian Magazine, Christian Science Monitor and Our State Magazine.
+Jan and Michael Stern, writers of Road Food praised the Cypress Grill on National Public Radio’s Splendid Table, just for starters.

 You have to experience this wonderful piece of Americana and local fare; it is who we are.
 We hope the Cypress Grill will always be there, but there aren’t any guarantees.
 For now, seeing that “Yes, we’re Open” sign makes me happy.